TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part1-BlazorWASM/012 Web API Controller.md

 First, in line 1, we mark the method as `[HttpPost]` to say that POST requests to `/users` should hit this endpoint.

-The method is async, to support asynchronous work.
+The method is `async`, to support asynchronous work.
 The return type is as a consequence a Task.
 This Task contains an ActionResult with a User inside.
 The ActionResult is an HTTP response type, which contains various extra data, other than what we provide.\
 It is just more information to the client, in case it is needed.
 It is good practice.